tanmayskotadia/AIML-Task/README.md

-# Week 1 - Machine Learning Models
+# Machine Learning Algorithms

 ## Problem Statement

-The objective of this assignment is to implement three basic machine learning models using only NumPy, Pandas, and fundamental mathematical logic.
+The objective of this assignment is to develop a practical understanding of how basic machine learning models work internally.
+By implementing these algorithms from scratch, we explore how parameters are optimized, how predictions are made, and how accuracy is measured without the help of pre-built tools.

-The models implemented are:
+The implemented models include:
-1. Linear Regression – for predicting continuous values
-2. Logistic Regression – for binary classification
-3. K-Nearest Neighbors (KNN) – for classification based on distance metric

-## Tools and Libraries Used
-- Python
-- NumPy
-- Pandas
-- Matplotlib (for visualization)
+- **Linear Regression** – Predicts continuous outcomes by finding the best-fit line using gradient descent.
+- **Logistic Regression** – Performs binary classification by estimating probabilities using the sigmoid function.
+- **K-Nearest Neighbors (KNN)** – Classifies data based on the majority class among the nearest neighbors in feature space.

+## Implementation Details

+Each model is implemented using only:
+- **NumPy** for numerical operations
+- **Pandas** for data handling
-- scikit-learn (only for generating sample datasets)
+- **Matplotlib** for visualization
+- **Pickle** for saving the trained models